inhandnet/MobiusPi-Docs-EN/QuickStart.md

 After the restart, the HelloWorld App runs with the modified configuration file.
 That is, it prints a "hello inhand!" log every 10s.

 ![](./images/2019-12-06-15-20-04.png)
-### 8. Appendix
+### Appendix
-#### 8.1 Use pip to Install the Dependent Library for App
+#### Use pip to Install the Dependent Library for App
 To install the dependent library for App with pip, you need to enable the debugging mode for the IG500 and connect the IG500 to the Internet.
 ![](images/2020-01-03-11-03-50.png)
 ![](images/2020-01-03-11-30-19.png)
 - Step 1: Use VS Code to set up an SFTP connection with the IG500.
-For details, see "3.1 Set Up an SFTP Connection" in the section 2.
+For details, see [Set Up an SFTP Connection](https://ingateway-development-docs-en.readthedocs.io/en/latest/QuickStart.html#set-up-an-sftp-connection).
 ![](images/2020-01-03-11-07-08.png)
  &nbsp;